Skip to main content

 An agent-agnostic memory layer.
 Capture facts about you and your work from any coding agent, review them on your terms, and recall them everywhere.

-Engram runs locally, stores memories as plain Markdown you own, and speaks the Model Context Protocol so it works with Claude Code, Codex, opencode, and any MCP-capable client - driving cloud or local models (LM Studio, Ollama) alike.
+One local store your coding agents write to and read from — kept as plain Markdown you own, served over the Model Context Protocol.
+Works with Claude Code, Codex, opencode, and any MCP-capable client, driving cloud or local models (LM Studio, Ollama) alike.

 Status: early development.
 The core engine and MCP server are being built in the open.
 APIs will change.